Satisfactory Academic Progress (SAP) Policies

 For graduates (excluding medical and doctorate students):

-For a graduate, 150% of the time that it would normally take to complete a Master’s Degree is 90 credit hours.
-This is determined by the average number of hours required to earn a Masters Degree.
-Graduate students may remain eligible for aid through the first 90 hours of enrollment.
+As an example, for a graduate, 150% of the time that it would normally take to complete a Master’s Degree requiring 60 credit hours is 90 credit hours.
+This is determined by the average number of hours required to earn a Master's Degree.
+In this example, graduate students may remain eligible for aid through the first 90 hours of enrollment.
 If the 90 hours maximum time frame limit is exceeded while pursuing a second graduate degree, and the student has not yet exceeded 105 credit hours, the student may submit an appeal form to the Office of Student Financial Aid and Scholarships for consideration of his/her eligibility to receive federal student aid.

 Graduate students who have earned a Master’s Degree and are seeking another graduate degree or teacher’s certification are eligible for Federal Direct Subsidized and Unsubsidized Stafford Student Loans.
 The student pursuing a second degree or teacher’s certification may continue to receive aid if they have not exceeded the 90 hours maximum time frame limit while completing their first degree.